jacksontj/dataman/designs/TODESIGN.rst

     between storage node and router node into account when determining which replica to send the query to.
 And when we get to supporting our own replicas etc we'll need a mechanism to define if a replica is sufficient (basically define read-after-write consistency requirements)

+- "scheduling" and "resource isolation"
+    Once we have a concept of "who" is requesting things, we can then do QoS on queries as they come in.
+This means that if there are multiple clients accessing a datastore, and one is flooding us with requests we can decide to fairly schedule (instead of push out the other users due to the poor perf from the user who is flooding us).